Root Canal treatment

 Patient example of a Root Canal Treatment:

 A patient came to us with symptoms of a dull throbbing ache which was very tender to bite on.
-We took an x-ray and saw a dark circular area around the root of the second premolar which told us she had an area of infection around the root (apical abscess).
+We took an x-ray and saw a dark circular area around the root of the second premolar which suggests she had an area of infection around the root (apical abscess).
 Root canal treatment was proposed to try and save the tooth from extraction and was successful.
 What defines this a good or optimal RCT is that the material (white colour on this x-ray) can be seen right at the apex (the tip) of the root and is well condensed/packed.
 This is a great example of a difficult root canal treatment as the root is angled/curved, almost 90 degrees!

 What is a root Canal filling

 A root canal filling is where the dentist removes the infected blood supply and root canal system from a tooth.

 If a Root Canal Filling is not performed, the infection inside the canals then spreads to the end of the tooth.
 This is known as an apical abscess, and typically the individual will experience either a very painful throbbing pain or a dull ache.
 After the nerve inside a tooth has actively finished dying off (this can take anywhere between 4-10 days in its initial phase), the pain may return some weeks, months or years later and will either need to be extracted or a root canal attempted if this is still a viable option.